theochem/horton/doc/dev_get_coding.rst

    This may fail when someone has uploaded yet a few more patches in the meantime.
 Start again at step 1 to update your patches.

+The last step will only work if you have write access to the main Horton repository.
+If this is not the case, there are a few other ways to get your contributions into the master branch.
+The best option is to upload your patches to a personal git repository and notify one of the authors with write access about your contributions.
+They should take care of reviewing and committing your patches.

 Git shortcuts